gguru1/WebApp/README.md

 ---

-**Note:** This is a course project for CSC423 - Web Development Application at University of Ghana.# WebApp
+**Note:** This is a course project for CSC423 - Web Development Application.# WebApp